push-based/deprecation-manager/packages/deprecation-crawler/docs/rxjs-tutorial.md

 **TLDR**

-In this section you will use a preconfigired config file.
+In this section, you will use a pre-configured config file.
 This will generate an output without any questions asked.
-It is also a good example for a CI integreation.
+It is also a good example of a CI integration.

-1. Copy follofing content into `docs_app/deprecation-crawler.config.json`
+1. Copy the following content into `docs_app/deprecation-crawler.config.json`
 https://raw.githubusercontent.com/timdeschryver/deprecation-manager/master/packages/deprecation-crawler/docs/config-examples/rxjs-example.deprecation-crawler.config.json

 2. Say yes to every question.

 **Run Through**

-In the following steps we will walk through the whole process one by one.
+In the following steps, we will walk through the whole process one by one.

-1. Start the crawler by running: `npx deprecation-crawler -p docs_app/deprecation-crawler.config.json` Answer the questions to setup the crawler:
+1. Start the crawler by running: `npx deprecation-crawler -p docs_app/deprecation-crawler.config.json` Answer the questions to set up the crawler:
 - √ What tsconfig file do you want to use? · `src\tsconfig.base.json`
 - √ What's the deprecation link to the docs? · `https://rxjs.dev/deprecations`
 - √ What's the deprecation keyword to look for? · `@deprecated`
-- √ What's the output directory? · docs_app/constent/deprecations
+- √ What's the output directory? · docs_app/content/deprecations
-2. Crawl the repositrory
+2. Crawl the repository
 √ What git tag do you want to crawl? · pr/5426

 3. Grouping